invertase/react-native-firebase/docs/database/usage/index.md

 const reference = database().ref('/users/123');
 ```

 NOTE: To get a reference to a database other than an 'us-central1' default database, you must pass the database URL.
 You can find your Realtime Database URL in the Realtime Database section of the Firebase console.
-Additionally, if you installed your database and chose another Content Delivery Network (CDN), than the default 'us-central1', you have to use the reference below.
-Otherwise, the connection with the firebase real-time database will not work.

 ```js
 import { firebase } from '@react-native-firebase/database';